LaurenDupuis/Helis_Intern_2021/tutorials/Pathway_Analysis.md

 Biomarkers & Prevention in 2010 (see [paper](https://cebp.aacrjournals.org/content/19/10/2590.long)).
 You will need the WikiPathways human pathways collection that you can download [here](http://www.wikipathways.org/wpi/batchDownload.php?species=Homo%20sapiens&fileType=gpml&tag=Curation:AnalysisCollection) as a zip file.
 You will need to unzip it before use.
 You will also need the BridgeDb identifier mapping file for humans which you can download [here](https://bridgedb.github.io/data/gene_database/).

-For this assignment, you will the data file comp_LungCancer-Normal.txt from the repository.
+For this assignment, you will the data file comp_LungCancer-Normal.txt from [this repository](Data_Helis_Course/comp_LungCancer-Normal.txt).

 ## Assignment 1: Open a Pathway in PathVisio
 ---------------------------------------------